heleenbrueggen/masterthesis/README.md

 ---

 # Design
 This study is a simulation study to compare the performance of different imputation methods in the context of multilevel data.
-The imputation methods that are compared are: single level predictive mean matching (PMM); multilevel PMM; single level Bayesian Additive Regression Trees (BART); multilevel BART with random intercepts; and multilevel BART with random intercepts, random slopes, and cross-level interactions.
+The imputation methods compared are: single level predictive mean matching (PMM); multilevel PMM; single level Bayesian Additive Regression Trees (BART); multilevel BART with random intercepts; and multilevel BART with random intercepts, random slopes, and cross-level interactions.
 Listwise deletion and analysis of the true/complete data are included as additional benchmarks.
 These methods are compared on their absolute bias, coverage of their 95% confidence intervals and width of their 95% confidence intervals.

 # Data Generation
 This study uses simulated data.
 The data is generated with the script `Scripts\Simulation data.R`.
 This script is reproducible.
-The data can also be found in the folder `data` --- not on Github since the files are too large.
+The data can also be found in the folder `data` --- Github does not include these files since they are too large.
 The following table shows the design factors used in generating the data.

 | Design factors             | Values    |
 |----------------------------|:----------|